rust-lang/rust-wiki-backup/Note-guide-for-new-contributors.md

 ## Ideas for newbies

-* Adopt a module in std and ensure all doc comments are provided, accurate, complete and follow the [[style guidelines|Note style guide]].
+* Adopt a module in std and ensure all doc comments are provided, accurate, complete and follow the [style guidelines](http://aturon.github.io/style/comments.html).
 * Adopt a module and write unit tests for each feature.
 Bonus points for writing one that triggers a bug and reporting it.
 * Examine the runtime library of language Xyz and build a table comparing features with Rust, identifying missing features.
 * Proofread the Guide, ensuring it works as described with the relevant release of the compiler.